wilmost/Learning-Kubernetes/README.md

 - kubectl get deployment  > list of deployments
 - kubectl describe deployment <name of the deployment> show the details about an specific deployment
 - kubectl scale deployment <deployment name> --replicas=<number of replicas>  > scale in/out the deployment
 - kubectl delete deployment <deployment name> deletes a deployment
--
+- kubectl set image deployment <deployment name> <pods name> = <image> ; to update the image of a deployment
+- kubectl rollout status deploy <deployment name>

 notes:
 - Selector : is used to connect pods with deployments